-It all begun in 1983 when the Association of Evangelicals in Africa (AEA) set up the Nairobi Evangelical Graduate School of Theology (NEGST).
-The foundation of the School was to equip pastors with higher-level learning and skills above the basic certificate and diploma level that was available in the country.
+It all began in 1983 when the Association of Evangelicals in Africa (AEA) set up the Nairobi Evangelical Graduate School of Theology (NEGST).
+The foundational aim of the school was to equip pastors with higher-level learning and skills above the basic certificate and diploma level that was available in the country.
 As the School grew, it finally received its Charter in 2011 to become the Africa International University, and progressed to further provide students across the region with undergraduate programmes in Counselling Psychology, Development Studies, IT and Business.

-The institution's modes of learning are student-friendly as they cater to both students looking to learn on a full-time basis and those needing to learn on a part-time basis.
+The institute's modes of learning are student-friendly as they cater to both students looking to learn on a full-time basis and those needing to learn on a part-time basis.
 They’ve day classes and evening classes, and also have open, distance and e-learning programmes.
-At the institution students have access to;
+At the institute students have access to;

 • Demand-driven, applicable programmes